yibinlin/readings/content/posts/basic_docker_notes.md

 ## Stopped Containers

 - My guess is that the process is stopped, but the namespace and cgroups, etc. are still saved in case the container can be (re-)started later.
+- `docker start [CONTAINER_ID]` can start the container with the initial setting, e.g. the network port bindings.

 ## Docker Container inside a Docker Container